silviodelgado/flywork-poc/README.md

 [Flywork Framework](https://github.com/silviodelgado/flywork) - Proof of Concept Project

-This project is an example demonstrating how the Flywork framework works.
+This project is an example showing how the Flywork framework works.

 ## Default Namespace